MP

 2. Think in content hubs

-A content hub is a website that has a bunch of content that is related to one another.
+A content hub is a website with a bunch of content related to one another.

-To build credibility (with your readers and Google), your blog needs to have lots of quality content about related topics.
+To build credibility (with your readers and Google), your blog needs lots of quality content about related topics.
 This is especially crucial in your first year of blogging.

 Example: